 Techniques Used During DBT for Overcoming Addiction: Core Models

 Wondering how DBT for addiction treatment works in practice?
 Let’s dive into the 4 core models and techniques used to help individuals overcome addiction and substance abuse.

 DBT encourages clients to be mindful and aware of their thoughts, feelings, and behavior.
 This practice can help them to become more conscious of their addiction and recognize triggers or behaviors that can lead to relapse.
 In mindfulness, clients practice acceptance and letting go of unhelpful thoughts or feelings.

-DBT teaches clients to accept difficult situations and manage difficult emotions in a healthy way.
-This can help them to tolerate distress, reduce impulsive behaviors, and learn to cope in an effective manner.
+DBT teaches clients to accept difficult situations and healthily manage difficult emotions.
+This can help them to tolerate distress, reduce impulsive behaviors, and learn to cope effectively.
 This skill can be especially useful in managing cravings or stressful situations that might lead to relapse.

 DBT teaches clients to assert themselves in a way that is respectful and productive.
 This skill helps them to improve communication in relationships and build strong, positive connections with others.
 This can provide them with a supportive environment that is conducive to recovery.

 - Effective communication strategies